 2. Kayak to the tiny islet of Koh Kra

-3. Shop & explore the main strip
+3. Shop & explore Koh Lipe's Walking Street

 You'll find tons of clothing shops, bars, massage parlours and restaurants on Walking Street.
 The best part about it is that there aren't motorbikes or tuk tuks zipping by.
 At night time, the street comes alive with people walking about, eating fresh grilled fish and heading to bars that play live music.

-4. Eat at Elephant Koh Lipe
+4. Have a lazy lunch at Elephant Koh Lipe

 Elephant's live music in the evenings consisted of a singer-songwriter on a guitar with a pianist.
 We suggest skipping the sentimental mood and heading elsewhere in the evening.

 We think Sea La Vie may be the coolest beach bar in the world.
-The eccentric decor gives off a castaway shanty vibe that says "we're creative but realllly laid back".
+The eccentric decor gives off a castaway shanty vibe that says "we're creative and realllly laid back".
 Progressive deep house music sets the groove with tons of pillows, beanbags and hammocks for sprawling out in.
 We were delighted that they were not playing popular college beachy tunes.
 Sea La Vie was a joy to relax at.

-6. Chill & listen to Reggae at Rasta Bar
+7. Chill & listen to Reggae at Rasta Bar

-We chose Idyllic Concept Resort .
-We found it had the best location on Sunrise Beach, since the long tail fishing boats didn't park in the area.
+The first thing to look at when choosing a hotel is its proximity to your desired beach.
+We wanted to stay on Sunrise Beach since it's known as the most beautiful beach on the island with its calm turquoise waters.We chose Idyllic Concept Resort .
+We found it had the best location on Sunrise Beach, since the long tail fishing boats didn't park directly in front of the hotel.
 It's also a close walk to beach bars and restaurants, but far enough away to have a remote feeling.